maddie480/RandomStuffWebsite/README.md

 The counts returned by this API might not match the numbers displayed on the GameBanana website; that's because GameBanana counts mods that do not show up in the list.

+Each entry has either an `itemtype` or a `categoryid` (for mods that have `itemtype` = `Mod`, so that they can be filtered by category instead).
+The "All" entry is special and has an empty `itemtype`, and carries the total number of mods.

-The URL is `https://max480-random-stuff.appspot.com/celeste/gamebanana-categories` and the result looks like:
+The URL is `https://max480-random-stuff.appspot.com/celeste/gamebanana-categories?version=2` and the result looks like:
 ```yaml
 - itemtype: ''
   formatted: All